 2. Social Development

 The ability to navigate group settings is crucial for the social development of a child.
 Playgrounds offer an equal meeting place for children of different backgrounds and experiences to come together.
+In one survey, 95% of teachers agreed that recess improves their students’ social interactions.
 Through play, children learn how to communicate with their peers and learn valuable skills, such as: